Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering

-Moreover, to avoid the LLM fully relying on the information given by the exploration module, and utilize the implicit knowledge within the LLM, we design the prompt of the task description in a way that encourages the LLM to generate answers based on its own knowledge.
 The complete input-output examples of the final answer determination are provided in the Appendix \ref{appendix:case}, which demonstrates our method's capability for accurate and interpretable reasoning.
 In addition, to avoid distractions from irrelevant information, we do not offer any few-shot examples, providing a clear structure for the LLM to follow, while maintaining the benefits of zero-shot learning.